Incorporated Societies

 For additional information on reregistration and the new regime, please refer to the Law Changes Hub on the Companies Office website.

-Before you register your society it’s important to understand how the changes will impact your society from a financial reporting perspective.
+Before you register your society it’s also important to understand how the changes will impact your society from a financial reporting perspective.
 For more information click here.

 The Tier sizes for the not-for-profit standards are based on your total expenses for the year.